-To address the lack of clinical studies on the overall management of CA patients the American Heart Association Emergency Cardiovascular Care Committee and the Neurocritical Care Society cosponsored an expert panel (Hirsch, et al, 2024) on postarrest care topics.
-The authors note that many topics like TTM have a lot of research to refer to but others have little or none.
-The focus of this panel was to generate topic statements and come to general consensus as their relevance.
+To address the lack of clinical studies on the overall management of CA patients the American Heart Association Emergency Cardiovascular Care Committee and the Neurocritical Care Society cosponsored an expert panel - Hirsch et al., (2024) - on PCAC topics.
+The authors make clear that some topics like TTM have a lot of research to refer to but others have little or none.
+The focus of this panel was to generate topic statements and come to a consensus as to their relevance.
 "Topics were identified and prioritized by the panel and arranged by organ system to facilitate discussion, debate, and consensus building.
-Statements related to postarrest management were generated, and 80% agreement was required to approve a statement."
-The topic breakdowns are: neurological, cardiac, pulmonary, hematological, infectious, gastrointestinal, endocrine, and general critical care management (Hirsch, et al, 2024).
+Statements related to PCA management were generated, and 80% agreement was required to approve a statement."
+The topic breakdowns are: neurological, cardiac, pulmonary, hematological, infectious, gastrointestinal, endocrine, and general critical care management (Hirsch et al., (2024).